KrishnaBhatter/web-app/README.md

 - Install doctl (DigitalOcean CLI) and configure it with your DigitalOcean account.

 doctl auth init

 doctl kubernetes cluster kubeconfig save <cluster-name>

 - Verify the Kubernetes connection:

 kubectl get nodes

-Once got the connection is verified you can run the below commands to apply the following configuration .yaml files:
+- Once got the connection is verified you can run the below command to apply the following configuration .yaml files:

 kubectl apply -f deployment.yaml

-Install Metrics Server to your cluster: kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
+- Install Metrics Server to your cluster:

+kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml

-Verify the Metric Server functioning: kubectl top nodes
+- Verify the Metric Server functioning:

+kubectl top nodes

+- Now, configure the horizontal pod autoscaling using the below command to apply the .yaml configuration file:

 kubectl apply -f hpa.yaml

-Verify the components created by the above files via these commands:
+- Verify the components created by the above files via these commands:

 kubectl get deployments

 kubectl get services

 kubectl get hpa

 OR